-Physical Therapy: Physical therapy is moving to a master's level program nationwide.
-UT now offers an entry-level master's program in physical therapy.
-This is an extension of the bachelor of science in exercise science degree program in conjunction with the Medical College of Ohio.
+Physical Therapy: The University of Toledo offers an entry-level master's program in physical therapy.
+This is an extension of the bachelor of science in exercise science degree program and is offered in conjunction with the Medical College of Ohio.

-Cardiovascular Technology, Emergency Medical Health Services, Respiratory Care (Associate and Baccalaureate degree) and the Associate degree Registered Nurse programs:
+Cardiovascular Technology, Emergency Medical Health Services, Respiratory Care (Associate's and Bachelor's Degrees) and the Associate's Degree Registered Nurse Programs: These selective admission programs require: